omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

   <img width="128" alt="constant function derivative" src="imgs/constantFuncDerivative.png">
 </p>

 Where `C` is a constant.
-Then near any point, the invariant model is constant sum model defined in Curve[3](Curve is the project name, not the geometry object).
+Then near any point, the invariant model is the constant sum model defined in Curve[3](Curve is the project name, not the geometry object).

 If let:
 <p align="center">